nik-contrib/knus/derive/derive_decode.md

-The derive is the most interesting part of the `knus` libary.
+The derive is the most interesting part of the `ferrishot_knus` libary.

 # Overview